 When an injured worker is recovering from a re-injury or aggravation of a pre-existing condition, the worker will receive workers’ compensation benefits until the worker recovers to the state they were in before the re-injury or aggravation occurred.
 The worker will not receive benefits if they are trying to further recover from the pre-existing condition or injury.
 To think of this another way, the worker is only eligible for workers’ compensation benefits until he or she returns to their pre-existing condition baseline from before the reinjury, or aggravation of the pre-existing condition.

 Workplace accidents and work-related injuries can leave a worker to deal with pain and recovery, and the injured worker doesn’t need to deal with the hassle of a denied or disputed workers’ compensation claim, too.
 Injured workers who are facing denial of their workers’ compensation claims based on the worker having a pre-existing condition need to speak with a skilled workers’ compensation lawyer in Atlanta straightaway.
-Bader Law Firm, LLC has assisted many Atlanta workers who have been injured on the job, with and without pre-existing conditions.
+Bader Scott Injury Lawyers has assisted many Atlanta workers who have been injured on the job, with and without pre-existing conditions.
 Let us help you with every aspect your workers’ compensation claim.
 Please feel free to contact us today.